maryamariyan/LoggingGenerator/README.md

 Generator

-* Add unit tests
+* Add more unit tests
-* Support nullable message parameter types
-* Support extension method syntax for logging methods
 * The Microsoft.Extensions.Logging.Extras assembly is only temporary.
 The types in here should go to the Microsoft.Extensions.Logging.Abstractions assembly
 * Get improved SemanticModel workaround from Jared